Ayurveda is a traditional Hindu medicinal practice. Though it originated in India, today it’s practiced worldwide.

 Kshara treatment appears to be safe, but there is potential for risk.
 More research is needed to understand how well they work and how they work.

-In another case study of kshara chemical cauterization, the patient was symptom-free within 21 days and had no adverse effects or complications.
+In another of kshara chemical cauterization, the patient was symptom-free within 21 days and had no adverse effects or complications.
 One case study isn’t enough to say cauterization is safe, however.

 - They take less time to perform.